Vegan Pad Thai with Cashews This recipe is also available in Italian

 How to Make a Vegan Pad Thai

-In this version I used soy chunks as the main protein.
-Using this ingredient in our recipes is really easy.
-It only needs to be rehydrate in some hot water or broth (which I prefer as it gives more flavour).
-Leave it in the hot broth for 15-20 minutes and it will be ready to go.
+Adding this ingredient to our recipes is really easy.
+It just needs to be rehydrated in some hot water or broth (which I prefer because it gives more flavour) for 15-20 minutes and it’s ready to be used.

 In this version I used ready to use vegetables such as mangetout and bean sprouts.
 However you can use any vegetable you have or like.
 For example, it also works perfectly with carrots, broccoli and mushrooms.